How To Be Productive As Head of Your Startup

 Project management software has come a long way in recent years, to the point where there are often free versions that can work wonders for keeping you and your team on track.

-Productivity is a gigantic topic, one with myriad facets we don’t have the time or space to dive into here.
+Productivity is a gigantic topic with myriad facets we don't have the time or space to dive into here.
 At the same time, there are also myriad facets to you as CEO of your startup.
-In order to get productivity under control, you’re going to need to invest some time in the beginning.
+To get productivity under control, you will need to invest some time in the beginning.

-There are always new systems being developed, and there are always ways to tweak existing ones to make them work better for your unique situation.
-What we want you to take away from this article is that this is time well spent.
-Developing your own startup CEO productivity system will pay off in the long run so put some time and energy into it now.
-You won’t be sorry.
+New systems are always being developed, and there are always ways to tweak existing ones to make them work better for your unique situation.
+We want you to take away from this article that this is time well spent.
+Developing your startup CEO productivity system will pay off in the long run, so put some time and energy into it now.
+You won't be sorry.